ashlynn4567/Book-Search-Engine/README.md

 ## To-Do:

 - Test all functionality
-- Record readme gifs and update features section.
+- Record readme gifs and update features section
-- Deploy to Heroku and connect MongoDB database
 - Turn in Project

 ## Features